amd/aocl-data-analytics/doc/Algorithms/clustering/clustering.rst

          "convergence tolerance", "real", ":math:`r=10^{-4}`", "Convergence tolerance.", ":math:`0 \le r`" "algorithm", "string", ":math:`s=` `lloyd`", "Choice of underlying k-means algorithm.", ":math:`s=` `elkan`, `hartigan-wong`, `lloyd`, or `macqueen`."
+         "distance", "string", ":math:`s=` `euclidean`", "Distance metric used for clustering.
+Use 'euclidean' for standard k-means or 'cosine' for spherical k-means (not compatible with Hartigan-Wong).", ":math:`s=` `cosine`, or `euclidean`."
+         "normalize data", "string", ":math:`s=` `yes`", "Whether to normalize the input data before clustering.
+This option is only used if distance is set to cosine.", ":math:`s=` `no`, or `yes`."
-         "initialization method", "string", ":math:`s=` `random`", "How to determine the initial cluster centres.", ":math:`s=` `k-means++`, `random`, `random partitions`, or `supplied`."
+         "initialization method", "string", ":math:`s=` `k-means++`", "How to determine the initial cluster centres.", ":math:`s=` `afk-mc2`, `k-means++`, `random`, `random partitions`, or `supplied`."
          "seed", "integer", ":math:`i=0`", "Seed for random number generation; set to -1 for non-deterministic results.", ":math:`-1 \le i`"
          "max_iter", "integer", ":math:`i=300`", "Maximum number of iterations.", ":math:`1 \le i`" "n_init", "integer", ":math:`i=10`", "Number of runs with different random seeds (ignored if you have specified initial cluster centres).", ":math:`1 \le i`"
+         "n_clusters", "integer", ":math:`i=1`", "Number of clusters required.", ":math:`1 \le i`" "empty clusters", "string", ":math:`s=` `ignore`", "How to deal with empty clusters at the end of a k-means iteration.", ":math:`s=` `error`, `ignore`, or `split`."
-         "n_clusters", "integer", ":math:`i=1`", "Number of clusters required.", ":math:`1 \le i`" "check data", "string", ":math:`s=` `no`", "Check input data for NaNs prior to performing computation.", ":math:`s=` `no`, or `yes`."
+         "afk-mc2 samples", "integer", ":math:`i=50`", "Number of samples to take for the AFK-MC2 initialization method.", ":math:`1 \le i`"
+         "check data", "string", ":math:`s=` `no`", "Check input data for NaNs prior to performing computation.", ":math:`s=` `no`, or `yes`."
          "storage order", "string", ":math:`s=` `column-major`", "Whether data is supplied and returned in row- or column-major order.", ":math:`s=` `c`, `column-major`, `f`, `fortran`, or `row-major`."
+         "mixed precision", "string", ":math:`s=` `no`", "Whether to use mixed precision iterative refinement, in which lower precision arithmetic is used before switching to the working precision for the final iterations.", ":math:`s=` `no`, or `yes`."
+         "low precision convergence tolerance", "real", ":math:`r=10^{-2}`", "If mixed precision iterative refinement is enabled, convergence tolerance for the low precision phase.", ":math:`0 \le r`"
+         "low precision max_iter", "integer", ":math:`i=200`", "If mixed precision iterative refinement is enabled, maximum number of iterations for the low precision phase.", ":math:`1 \le i`"

       Note that if the initialization method is set to ``random`` then the initial cluster centres are chosen randomly from the sample points.
       If it is set to ``random partitions`` then the sample points are assigned to a random cluster and the corresponding cluster centres are computed and used as the starting point.
+      If it is set to ``afk-mc2`` then the initial cluster centres are chosen using the AFK-MC\ :sup:`2` algorithm of Bachem et al. (2016) :cite:t:`da_bachem2016`, with the number of samples specified by the ``afk-mc2 samples`` option.

       The standard algorithm for solving *k*-means problems is Lloyd's algorithm.
 Elkan's algorithm can be faster on naturally clustered datasets but uses considerably more memory.
 For more information on the available algorithms see :cite:t:`da_elkan`, :cite:t:`da_hartigan1979algorithm`, :cite:t:`da_lloyd1982least` and :cite:t:`da_macqueen1967some`.

+      The option ``empty clusters`` determines behaviour in the case that all sample points have been assigned to fewer than *k* clusters.
+      If set to ``ignore`` then empty clusters are allowed and the algorithm proceeds as normal.
+      If set to ``error`` then an error is raised when an empty cluster is encountered (if ``n_init`` > 1 then the next initialization is attempted, so an error will only be returned to the calling program if all initializations led to empty clusters).
+      If set to ``split`` then the point farthest from its closest cluster centre is chosen and assigned to the empty cluster.
+      Note that if the Hartigan-Wong algorithm is used then ``empty clusters`` will be set to ``error`` internally.

+      The option ``mixed precision`` switches on an experimental mode in which an initial clustering is performed in lower precision before refining the result in the working precision.
+      The option ``low precision max_iter`` sets the maximum number of iterations for the low-precision phase, and ``low precision convergence tolerance`` sets the convergence tolerance for the low-precision phase.

 .. _dbscan_intro: